Sony’s Global Treasury Transformation

 Zanders partner, Ms Judith van Paassen adds: “The old systems already had the ambition of best practices processes in them but contained a technology risk.
 Now that there is a system to fully centralize, standardize and automate all processes is a big achievement.”

 Mr. Ishiguro: “Whenever we discuss with Zanders, I remember we had very useful information available on key items, sometimes to deliver to the Sony senior management, or sometimes to resolve critical issues with a reasonable and solid solution, so we were able to proceed with the project with deep insights from SAP treasury experts.”

 From its new stable treasury basis, Sony’s treasury is now ready for further steps for the future.
 In 2021, the system will be rolled out to Sony Group Corporation in Tokyo.

 Mr. Ishiguro lastly adds: “SAP S/4 HANA Treasury proved to be a very good TMS application for us.
-We would like to promote DX further, with close collaborations across our own Treasury members in each treasury center and our own SAP IT members, taking advantage of our experiences cultivated through METRO Project, in line with the mission of Sony Group Corporation, to ’lead and support the evolution of business through people and technology’.”
+We would like to promote DX further, with close collaborations across our own Treasury members in each treasury center and our own SAP IT members, taking advantage of our experiences cultivated through METRO Project, in line with the mission of Sony Group Corporation, to ’lead and support the evolution of the Sony Group through its array of talent and technology’.”